 In combination to the above two, Portable adds the fact that when your allies get hit by these attacks, they will use one of your very rare Homunculi to survive it, despite the fact you can simply revive them afterwards and if YOU die, then it's game over.

-In the original and FES update you didn't have direct control over the party.
+In the original and FES update you didn't have direct control over the party with the exception of the main character.
 This is thankfully fixed in the PSP remake.

 In order to lock down the very powerful skills in the PSP remake, they converted them to Fetch Quests - you now have to grind on shadows to get enough of a certain type of gem to drop.